January 15, 1991

 North Vancouver, BC

 National Ski Team Background:

-Emily Young (formerly Weekes) climbed onto the podium not once, but twice, in her first trip to the Paralympic Winter Games winning the silver in medal in the mixed relay and a bronze medal in the 7.5 kilometre classic-ski standing race.
+Emily Young (formerly Weekes) climbed onto the podium not once, but twice, in her first trip to the Paralympic Winter Games winning the silver medal in the mixed relay and a bronze medal in the 7.5-kilometre classic-ski standing race.
 The triumph was part of an unprecedented 16 medal performance by Canada’s Para-Nordic Team.